SamuelLHuber/spacetimedb-typescript-sdk/packages/sdk/README.md

 ## SpacetimeDB SDK

-> [!WARNING]
-> As of version 1.4.0, this NPM package has MOVED to https://www.npmjs.com/package/spacetimedb.
+> ⚠️ **Warning**: As of version 1.4.0, this NPM package has MOVED to https://www.npmjs.com/package/spacetimedb.
 If you are on v1.3.2 and would like to upgrade, switch your package to `spacetimedb`.
 This package has been marked DEPRECATED to avoid confusion.

 ### Overview